dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ![Figure showing the Q/R data item and Block tables format (SVG)](https://github.com/dns-stats/draft-dns-capture-format/blob/master/draft-05/qr_data_format.svg)

-A C-DNS file begins with a file header containing a file type identifier and a preamble.
-The preamble contains information on file format version and parameters.
+A C-DNS file begins with a file header containing a file-type-id identifier and a file-preamble.
+The file-preamble contains information on the file format version and a parameters array (the contents of which describe collection and storage parameters).

 The file header is followed by a series of data blocks.

-A block consists of a block header, containing various tables of common data, and some statistics for the traffic received over the block.
+A block consists of a block header, containing a preamble item, various tables of common data, and some statistics for the traffic received over the block.
 The block header is then followed by a list of the Q/R data items detailing the queries and responses received during processing of the block input.
 The list of Q/R data items is in turn followed